lewiswharf1/lewiswharf1/README.md

 # Hi there, I'm Lewis! 👋

 ### ⚡ Professional Summary
-I'm a **MSc Computing Student at Imperial** passionate about building digital mobile and web apps.
+I'm a **MSc Computing Student at Imperial** passionate about building mobile and web apps.
 Currently focusing on **RepMax** - my mobile fitness app.

 ---